Where Are They Now?

 Perrin, Lloyd: KNX, 1972-76.
 Lloyd was one of L.A.'s "top mobile field reporters," according to LA Times radio columnist Don Page.
 He died suddenly in the 1980s.

 Perry, Brandon: KXLU.
-Brandon is general manager at KXLU.
+Brandon was general manager at KXLU.

 (Nicholas Pagliochini, Liz Pennington and Brandi Parisi)